andrewjahn/AndysBrainBook/docs/CAT12/CAT12_03_Preprocessing.rst

 Smoothing the Data
 ******************

 The last preprocessing step is to **smooth** the data, which, similar to functional MRI data, will average together signal and cancel out noise.
 Since we are focusing on volumetric data for now we will use a similar smoothing kernel to those used in functional MRI data.
 Go to the SPM12 GUI and click on ``Smooth``.
 The CAT12 manual recommends a smoothing kernel of 6-8; for this tutorial, let's keep the default values of [8 8 8].
 Double-click on ``Images to smooth``, and, as before, navigate to the ``CAT12_Tutorial`` directory, enter ``mwp1`` in the Filter field, and click ``Rec``.
 When the images are loaded, click the ``Done`` button, and then click the green Go button.
 This should only take a few moments.
-When it finishes, check the output by loaded all of the smoothed images using the ``Check Reg`` button, and make sure the images look blurred, indicating that they have in fact been smoothed.
+When it finishes, check the output by loading all of the smoothed images using the ``Check Reg`` button, and make sure the images look blurred, indicating that they have in fact been smoothed.

 .. figure:: 03_Smoothed_Images.png